fish-shell/fish-shell/doc_src/index.rst

 - Autoloading isn't applicable to aliases.
 Since, by definition, the function is created at the time the alias command is executed.
 You cannot autoload aliases.

 To easily create a function of this form, you can use the :ref:`alias <cmd-alias>` command.
+Unlike other shells, this just makes functions - fish has no separate concept of an "alias", we just use the word for a function wrapper like this.

+For an alternative, try :ref:`abbreviations <abbreviations>`.
+These are words that are expanded while you type, instead of being actual functions inside the shell.

 Comments
 --------